Lauterbach's three cannabis options: between "joker" and "all-in solution"

 Cannabis Option C) Decriminalization + Social Clubs

 In the case of decriminalization, the cultivation, possession and consumption of cannabis is partially permitted or prosecuted less severely.
 Some EU countries such as Malta or Portugal rely on this model.
 The left submitted a motion to the Bundestag in October.
-Adults should grow up to three cannabis plants and should have up to 30 grams.
+Adults should grow up to three cannabis plants and be allowed to own up to 30 grams.
 The request was rejected.
 Critics argue that this will not crowd out the black market.
 “Decriminalization can only be done in the same breath as legalization,” says Kouparanis.

 Under Cannabis Social Clubs is understood as a kind of association in which one can become a member.
 The club supplies its members with cannabis products from its own cultivation.
 Since the club does not make a profit, the costs are significantly cheaper than on the black market.
 This model is available in Spain and Malta.
 “But that would also be a step in the wrong direction for me,” says Kouparanis.
 “It would be comparatively easy to introduce, but it misses the point we are making of legalization.”
 There are open questions, such as self-cultivation or the supply in places where there are no such clubs.